sbergen/checkmark/README.md

 }
 ```

-These examples are, in fact, kept up to date and checked using checmark!
+These examples are, in fact, kept up to date and checked using checkmark!

 Further documentation can be found at <https://hexdocs.pm/checkmark>.